-In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning the restrictions and undue restrictions, harassment and reprisals against human rights defenders and journalists documenting and reporting on the situation of asylum seekers held at immigration detention facilities in Nauru.
+In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning undue restrictions, harassment and reprisals against human rights defenders and journalists documenting and reporting on the situation of asylum seekers held at immigration detention facilities under the control of the Government of Australia.
 These defenders and journalists are documenting and reporting on the conditions of detention and ill-treatment in these centres, which may amount to torture.